News + Articles

 Placement in the Mouth

-Health of Supporting Teeth
+The Health of the Supporting (Abutment) Teeth

 Signs It Might Be Time for a Replacement